Donate

 What is orthorexia?

-Orthorexia was defined in 1997 by Dr. Steven Bratman, MD, and you can read more about it at his website.
+Orthorexia was defined in 1997 by Dr. Steven Bratman, MD.
 It is not currently recognised in a clinical setting as a separate eating disorder, so someone who visited the doctor with the symptoms would not be officially diagnosed with “orthorexia”, although the term may be brought up when discussing their illness.

 Orthorexia refers to an unhealthy obsession with eating “pure” food.
 Food considered “pure” or “impure” can vary from person to person.
 This doesn’t mean that anyone who subscribes to a healthy eating plan or diet is suffering from orthorexia.
 As with other eating disorders, the eating behaviour involved – “healthy” or “clean” eating in this case – is used to cope with negative thoughts and feelings, or to feel in control.
 Someone using food in this way might feel extremely anxious or guilty if they eat food they feel is unhealthy.